bskinn/jupyter-tempvars/README.md

 ```

 From there, the `jupyter_tempvars` extension needs to be installed into the
-Jupyter environment.
-The project ships with a helper script to simplify
+Jupyter environment itself.
+The `juypter-tempvars` project ships with a
-the most common case, installation into the current user's extension registry:
+helper script to simplify the most common case, where the extension is
+installed into the user-scope extension registry:

 ```
 $ jupyter-tempvars install